agamm/unbug/README.md

 ✅ Integrated with GitHub CI.
 ✅ Use your own OpenAI key.
 ✅ Hostable for free on Render.com
+✅ Should work with any language you throw on it.

 ### Preview Video:
 [![Video Preview](https://img.youtube.com/vi/_rXUU6fTUcA/0.jpg)](https://www.youtube.com/watch?v=_rXUU6fTUcA)